 - diabetes and an LDL of 70 mg/dL or higher

-- a 10-year heart attack risk of 7.5 percent or higher and an LDL of at least 100 mg/dL
+- a 10-year heart attack risk of 7.5 percent or higher and an LDL of 100 mg/dL or higher

-In the Standards of Medical Care in Diabetes — 2019, the American Diabetes Association recommended that all adults with diabetes who are over age 40 take moderate potency statins in addition to lifestyle therapy.
+In the Standards of Medical Care in Diabetes — 2019, the American Diabetes Association still recommends that all adults with diabetes who are over age 40 take moderate potency statins in addition to lifestyle therapy.
 Their reasoning is that controlling risk factors will help lower your overall risk for developing heart disease.
 These risk factors may include: